databricks/reference-apps/logs_analyzer/chapter2/streaming.md

-While the previous example picks up new log files right away - the log files aren't copied over until a long time after the HTTP requests in the logs actually occurred, so we don't get up to date log statistics.
-To get real time logs processing, we need a way to send over log lines immediately.
+While the previous example picks up new log files right away - the log files aren't copied over until a long time after the HTTP requests in the logs actually occurred.
+While that enables auto-refresh of log data, that's still not realtime.
+To get realtime logs processing, we need a way to send over log lines immediately.
 Kafka is a high-throughput distributed message system that is perfect for that use case.
-There is an external module of Spark for Kafka import.
+Spark contains an external module importing data from Kafka.

 Here is some useful documentation to set up Kafka for Spark Streaming: